Ecolipsy/NaN-Bot/index.md

 # Welcome to NaN-Bot!

 This is the homepage of NaN-Bot.
-You will find tutorials on Mineflayer and Discord.js here.
+You will find tutorials on Mineflayer and Discord.js here, and also, this page is not finished yet, so that is the reason for the lack of content.

 ## Mineflayer tutorial:
 ```js